Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 The second book Early Tuesday Morning was completed and published by Frank Politzer in 1986 after Judy’s death the year before.
 It is dedicated “To Judy, whose indomitable spirit, charming wit, unfailing good cheer and enduring love of people, created and nourished the collection, the book, the enterprise, the network of friendship — all that is Tuesday’s Children.”

-Vintage, used copies of these two reference books are available online.
-However, if you’re looking for reference books in mint condition, did you know you can purchase copies through Pressing Iron and Trivet Collectors of America?
-After Frank Politzer passed away, his family bequeathed the unsold copies of Tuesday’s Children and Early Tuesday Morning to PITCA.
+Used copies of these two reference books are available online.
+However, if you’re looking for new, old stock reference books in mint condition, did you know you can purchase them through Pressing Iron and Trivet Collectors of America?
+After Frank Politzer passed away in 1999, his family bequeathed the unsold copies of Tuesday’s Children and Early Tuesday Morning to the Midwest Sad Iron Collectors Club.
+Copyright to both books was also transferred to the MSICC.
 You’ll find these spiral bound books available for sale at the PITCA website.
+(The MSICC legally changed its name to PITCA in June 2008.)